 1) They Are Great Show Dogs

-If one of your hobbies or interests is dog showing, you’ll know German Shepherds have been bred for both showing and working lines.
+If one of your hobbies or interests is dog shows, you’ll know German Shepherds have been bred for both showing and working lines.

 You should have no problems grooming your GSD for appearance, training it to perform show-based routines or teaching it not to react to audiences and distractions.

-Even if you don’t show dogs, the show lines are great family pets.
+Even if you don’t have a preference for show dogs, the show lines usually make great family pets and companions.

 Well bred GSD’s are both elegant looking, and highly intelligent.